Three dead as wildfire in south Turkey rages on -minister | Science-Environment

 - Turkey

-Three people were found dead as a massive forest fire burned for a second day in southern Turkey on Thursday, the country's AFAD disaster agency and agriculture minister said, with efforts to rescue others and extinguish the blaze continuing.
+Three people were found dead as a forest fire burned for a second day in southern Turkey on Thursday, the country's AFAD disaster agency and the agriculture minister said.

-Agriculture Minister Bekir Pakdemirli said on Thursday that an 82-year-old man had been found dead during the evacuation of the district of Kepezbeleni, 16 km (10 miles) northeast of Manavgat.
-A group of 10 people was rescued after being stranded on a boat at the nearby Oymapinar dam.
-Pakdemirli later said two others were found dead in the Degirmenli district of Antalya, some 20 km (12.5 miles) east of Manavgat, adding that efforts to contain the fire continued.

-AFAD said 122 people had been impacted by the fires and that 58 were receiving treatment.
-It said a firefighting plane, a drone, 19 helicopters, some 250 vehicles, and 960 personnel were part of efforts to control the blaze, while Turkey's Red Crescent sent to staff and food kits to the region.
+Efforts to rescue others and extinguish the blaze continued after more than 100 people were evacuated, required medical treatment or suffered property damage.
+Television footage showed burnt buildings and people fleeing across fields as firefighters backed by helicopters battled blazes that were in some cases near tourist destinations.

+A plane, a drone, 19 helicopters, about 250 vehicles and 960 personnel were involved in firefighting efforts.
 "Houses located in areas that could be impacted by the fire have been evacuated.
-Several homes, offices, farms, agricultural fields, greenhouses, and vehicles have been damaged by fire," AFAD said in a statement.
-Authorities evacuated 18 villages and districts in Antalya while 16 more villages were evacuated in the neighboring provinces of Adana and Mersin, where efforts to extinguish separate wildfires were underway, Pakdemirli said.
+Several homes, offices, farms, agricultural fields, greenhouses, and vehicles have been damaged by fire," AFAD said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)